 How it works:

-• You onboard them as an international contractor
+• Onboard them as an international contractor

-• Contractors submit invoices, and you pay via ACH
+• Contractors submit invoices and you pay via ACH

 Pros: